 The video will likely be full screen during presentation mode and may flicker sometimes.
 I feel this is a bug.

 Note: Impress does not store the embedded videos inside the presentation files.
 So, if you remove the video from the path or distribute the presentation to others, make sure to distribute the inserted video files as well along with it.

 Removing the Video

->

-> You can simply select the video inside the slide and click delete to remove.
+You can simply select the video inside the slide and click delete to remove it.

->

-> This is the most easy way to insert any video in Impress presentation slide.
+This is the easiest way to insert any video in the Impress presentation slide.
 Make sure to install the codecs required and save the file.
-If you are carrying your presentation via cloud/Drive or USB stick, make sure to take the video file as well and keep the video in the same place of the Impress file.
+If you are carrying your presentation via cloud/Drive or USB stick, make sure to take the video file as well and keep the video in the same place as the Impress file.